Sharath-Chandra-Reddy-Gouni/InfiniteDraws-Creations/README.txt

 Migration file: 20240220210753_InitialCreate.cs

-TASK 5: Work with a Database
-2024-02-20 (Tuesday) (1700)
+TASK 5: Work with a Database Sharath, Parvinder, Shreyas 2024-02-20 (Tuesday) (1700)

 In this task, we began by examining the database using the SQL Server Object Explorer.